equinor/ert/docs/rst/manual/observations/index.rst

 In this case, changing the file hist_obs_wells.txt will affect all of the observations.

-Note that the keyword include can be used anywhere in the configuration file.
-However, nested inclusion (use of include in a file that has already been included with include) is not allowed.

 By default, an observation entered with the HISTORY_OBSERVATION keyword will get the observed values, i.e. the 'true' values, from the WCONHIST and WCONINJH keywords in the schedule file provided to the